vitorstabile/spring-framework-basics/README.md

 }
 ```

-If we look to this code, the PacmanGame neimport java.io.Serializable;

-public class JavaBean implements Serializable {

-    //1: public no-arg constructor
-    public JavaBean() {

-    }
-    private String text;

-    private int number;

-    //2: getters and setters
-    public String getText() {
-        return text;
-    }

-    public void setText(String text) {
-        this.text = text;
-    }

-    public int getNumber() {
-        return number;
-    }

-    public void setNumber(int number) {
-        this.number = number;
-    }

-}eds a GameRunner class to run, in other words, a GamingConsole needs a GameRunner class to run.
+If we look to this code, the PacmanGame needs a GameRunner class to run, in other words, a GamingConsole needs a GameRunner class to run.
 In the code, we are injecting a game (GameConsole) in her dependency (GameRunner).
 With a framework, we are capable to manage the creation of this objects and the framework will manage this dependencies.

 #### <a name="chapter3part3"></a>Chapter 3 - Part 3: Spring Bean and Spring IoC Container